-As with the Owner Pin Worms, the Shimano Momoaji come in a number of colors.
+The Shimano Momoaji come in a number of colors.
 One unique feature of the Shimano Momoaji is that each package of eight Momoaji contains two colors (four of each color).
 At least to start with I will carry three: Color 01 contains Orange Glow Gold Flake and White Glow, Color 04 contains Krill Glow and Clear Gold Flake, and Color 07, which contains Pink Glow Silver Flake and Yellow Blue Fluorescent.

 The Momoaji are not scented or flavored.

 When I decided to import the ajing jigheads and plastics, I really didn't have carp in mind.
 However, what I have learned from the feedback I have gotten from early buyers is that the ajing jigs and plastics (in this case the C'ultiva JH-85 .7g jighead with a Soare Momoaji pink glow silver flake worm) are effective for more types of fish than I ever imagined.

 Anisoptera is the scientific name for dragonflies.
 The Micro Finesse Anisoptera are artificial dragonfly nymphs molded from soft plastic.
 They are produced by Eurotackle, the same company that makes the B-Vibe.

 Fly fishing "experts" will tell you that rubber bugs (to put it bluntly, that's what these things are) will not work.
 They maintain that fur and feathers on a hook will fool trout but rubber bugs won't.